zaiisao/Documentation/en/Interactive Broadcast/custom_audio_web.md

 <div class="alert info"><code>MediaStreamTrack</code> refers to the <code>MediaStreamTrack</code> object supported by the browser.
 See <a href="https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamTrack">MediaStreamTrack API</a> for details.</div>

 We also provide an open-source [AgoraAudioIO-Web-Webpack](https://github.com/AgoraIO/Advanced-Audio/tree/master/Web/AgoraAudioIO-Web-Webpack) demo project on GitHub.
 You can try the demo, or view the source code in the [rtc-client.js](https://github.com/AgoraIO/Advanced-Audio/blob/master/Web/AgoraAudioIO-Web-Webpack/src/rtc-client.js) file.

-## Considerations

-Customizing the audio source supports the Chrome browser only.